kombibooth/kombibooth/README.md

 5. React is cool
 6. Redux is cool
 7. Manipulate image is cool
+10. Raspberry Pi is cool
+11. Arduino is cool
+12. DIY is cool
-8. All points are cool
+13. All points are cool

 ... to be continued